csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

 Our target users are staff at homeless shelters.
 They would use this product to streamline the process of keeping track of the number of people at other shelters as well as their own.
 Shelter staff can then use the data from Chalmer's vision to find which shelter has space when theirs is at full capacity.
 They can also notify others of their vacancies if other shelters are full.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
-Currently, shelter staff needs to count the occupants coming in and out of their shelter by hand in order to determine capacity.
+Currently, shelter staff need to count the occupants coming in and out of their shelter by hand in order to determine capacity.
 This step of the process is mandatory and under their protocol.
 The problem is for staff to quickly convey their capacity to other shelters.
 This at the moment would be the slow process of manual phone calls that take time and labor even if the staff have time to do so in their busy jobs.

 Our product will help with this by keeping track of the count but sending this information out directly to other shelters in real-time.
 This product will save hundreds of hours for staff as it removes the role of "communicator".
 This type of automation application is not currently employed in shelters that are not cumbersome, so we see this project fulfilling this void.